KohlbacherLab/PeCaX-docker/README.md

 # PeCaX
 ## Initial start:
+You need to have [Docker](https://www.docker.com/get-started) installed.
 Download the repository.
 Then in the terminal:

 	cd PeCaX-docker-dev